How Eating Disorders Impact Pregnancy: Risks, Weight Gain, and Anorexia Nervosa

 While a variety of conditions can complicate pregnancy, eating disorders may have a number of distinct effects that can make pregnancy particularly challenging.
-These disorders can affect both the physical health of the individual who is pregnant and the development of the baby, leading to potential risks and complications.
+These disorders can affect both the physical health of the pregnant person and the development of the baby, leading to potential risks and complications.
 In order to fully understand the associations between eating disorders and pregnancy, it may be beneficial to begin by learning more about what eating disorders are and what symptoms they can cause.

-Can an eating disorder occur during pregnancy?
+Can eating disorders occur during pregnancy?

 Which eating disorders are most common?